scalameta/scalafmt/docs/configuration.md

   argument clause if its span is _not larger than_ the specified value (and can be legally used with parentheses)
-- `bracesMinSpan`: if non-negative, converts parentheses to braces in a single-statement argument clause if its span _strictly larger than_ the specified value
+- `bracesMinSpan`: if non-negative, converts parentheses to braces in a single-statement argument clause if its span is _strictly larger than_ the specified value
   - clearly, `parensMaxSpan` may not exceed `bracesMinSpan` but might be the same (for convenience of specifying the pivot point)
 - `parensMaxSpan=0, bracesMinSpan<0` is a special combination which